-Matthew mentions that Jesus had siblings (ch.
+Matthew mentioned that Jesus had siblings (ch.
 12:46–50).
-Luke in the book of Acts also mentions Jesus’ brothers (Acts 1:12–14).
-Also, Jesus in Mark 3:32–35 and Luke 8:19–21 differentiates between His physical brothers and mother and His spiritual brothers and mother.
-In addition, the apostle Paul states that Jesus had a brother (Galatians 1:19).
+Luke in the book of Acts also mentioned Jesus’ brothers (Acts 1:12–14).
+Also, Jesus in Mark 3:32–35 and Luke 8:19–21 differentiated between His physical brothers and mother and His spiritual brothers and mother.
+In addition, the apostle Paul stated that Jesus had a brother (Galatians 1:19).

 To say Mary was a perpetual virgin even after the birth of Christ is to oppose the words of the Scriptures that say, “Then Joseph, being aroused from sleep, did as the angel of the Lord commanded him and took to him his wife, and did not know her till she had brought forth her firstborn Son.
 And he called His name JESUS” (Matthew 1:24–25).
 The word “Knew” refer to the sexual relations in the Bible (Genesis 4:1, 25; 17).
 If Joseph never knew Mary, then the phrase “till she had brought forth her firstborn Son” is meaningless.